Parkway Tree Program

 Who Can Participate

 This program is open to all residents within City limits.
 If you are in a development that has not yet been accepted by the City, the developer may still be responsible for your parkway tree replacement.
-Contact your developer directly if you reside in an unaccepted development.
+Please contact the developer directly.

 All trees purchased through the program are required to be planted within the area of the right-of-way in front of or on the sides of the purchaser's property.
 The right-of-way area available for planting the trees varies depending on the platting of the property and the width of the right-of-way.
 Generally it is 8 to 10 feet from the edge of the curb to the edge of the right-of-way.